Glasgow Botanic Gardens: Kibble Palace

 The Kibble Palace is a 19th-century wrought iron and cast-iron-framed glasshouse, covering 2137 m^{2}.
 Originally designed for John Kibble by architects James Boucher and James Cousland for his home at Coulport on Loch Long in the 1860s, the components were cast by Walter Macfarlane at his Saracen Foundry in Possilpark.
 Eventually brought up the River Clyde by barge to the Botanic Gardens, it was fully erected at its current location in 1873 by Boyd of Paisley.

 The building structure is of curved wrought iron and glass supported by cast-iron beams resting on ornate columns, surmounted on masonry foundations.
 It was initially used as an exhibition and concert venue, before being used for growing plants from the 1880s.
 Benjamin Disraeli and William Ewart Gladstone were both installed as rectors of the University of Glasgow in the palace, in 1873 and 1879 respectively – its last use as a public events venue, before becoming wholly used for the cultivation of temperate plants.
 The main plant group is the collection of New Zealand and Australian tree ferns, some of which have lived here for 120 years and which now form the national tree fern collection.

 In the 1920s a statue was added in the palace to "King Robert of Sicily", a figure from the works of the American poet Henry Wadsworth Longfellow.
 This is by the Scottish sculptor George Henry Paulin.

 In 2004 a £7 million restoration programme was initiated to repair severe corrosion of the ironwork. £3.4M of the cost came from the National Lottery Heritage Fund and other grants support including from Glasgow City Council and Historic Environment Scotland.
 The restoration involved the careful dismantling of the palace, and the removal of the parts to Shepley Engineers in Shafton, South Yorkshire for specialised repair and conservation.
-Their workshop had already dealth with glasshouses from Dublin and Liverpool and removal permitted the reconstruction of the strengthened plinth.
+Their workshop had already dealt with glasshouses from Dublin and Liverpool and removal permitted the reconstruction of the strengthened plinth.
 To enable this the plant collection was removed completely for the first time ever, and the ironwork was re-assembled over a re-arranged internal floor layout, giving the palace a prolonged life.
 It re-opened to the public in November 2006.

 The building contains a large collection of orchids, carnivorous plants and tree ferns.